-Bi-Weekly Pay
+A. Bi-Weekly Pay

-The University uses the HRCMS Commonwealth of Massachusetts' bi-weekly (14 day) payroll system.
-Under this system, you will receive payment on the Friday following the end of the 14 day work period.
-Using the self-service feature of HRCMS, you can view your pay advice online from any computer with Internet access.
+The University uses the Commonwealth of Massachusetts' bi-weekly (14 day) the Human Resources Compensation Management system (HRCMS).
+Under this system, you will receive payment on the Fridays following the end of each 14-day pay period (Sunday - Saturday).
+Using the Self-Service Time and Attendance (SSTA) feature of HRCMS, you can view your pay advice online from any computer with Internet access.
 The pay advice will display:

 - Gross bi-weekly itemized earnings

 - Year-to-date gross earnings

 - Net earnings

-- The type and amount of the deductions
+- The type and amount of all deductions, including taxes

 - Direct Deposit distributions